 “It's also important to establish whether the candidate is able to handle quick changes to the project, as one of the key advantages of agile methodology is the ability to quickly adapt to changing client requirements.
 The candidate should not be so tied to a code or storyboard that he or she is unable to provide a solution that meets the client’s needs."

 “Finally does the candidate have the ability to play multiple roles (scrum), or are they used to clearly defined roles?
 The developer has to fit the needs of the team they will be joining or they'll be uncomfortable and possibly endanger the project.
-The building of an effective agile team is an art and the client has to brief the recruiter appropriately, to derive maximum benefit for the software development.”Posted almost 6 years ago
+The building of an effective agile team is an art and the client has to brief the recruiter appropriately, to derive maximum benefit for the software development.”Posted about 6 years ago